mwfj/Computer_Graphic/project3_Ray-tracer/README.md

 # Programming assignment 3
 ## Ray-tracer

+### In this project, we use the following techniques to achieve basic rendering

++ Basic OpenGL Library: glClearColor, glVertex3i, GL_POINTS
++ Phone Shading
++ Ray Tracing
++ Cross Product
++ Dot Product

 **To run my program, enter `make` command in root path of this program and enter `./run` command to run this program.**

 In this program, I implement `basic rendering`, `TRIANGLE REMESH` and `Bumpmapping`